vime-js/vime/packages/core/src/components/ui/poster/readme.md

 # vime-poster

-Loads the `currentPoster` and displays it when playback has not started.
+Loads the poster set in the player prop `currentPoster` and displays it.
+The poster will automatically dissapear once playback starts.

 ## Example